-- · Descartes, Meditations on First Philosophy - Rousseau, Discourse on the Origin of Inequality & On the Social Contract - Kant, Grounding for the Metaphysics of Morals (selections)

-- · Hobbes, Leviathan
+• Descartes, Meditations on First Philosophy

+- Rousseau, Discourse on the Origin of Inequality & On the Social Contract - Kant, Grounding for the Metaphysics of Morals (selections) - Hobbes, Leviathan - Swift, Gulliver's Travels
-- Beaumarchais, The Marriage of Figaro

-- Swift, Gulliver's Travels

 Section V. The Era of Revolutions: European culture and society from the French Revolution to World War I is the focus of this section.
 We endeavour to understand the rise of liberalism and socialism relative to the revolutions in political and economic life.
 This century is seen as marking the transition between the European Enlightenment and various preoccupations of the 20th century.
 Required reading may include the following works: